 This does not apply to final presentations, and/or milestone critiques/reviews where external guests/clients are present

-In this remote classroom, meetings and class sessions will be audio/video recorded for educational use by other students in this course.
+In this classroom, meetings and class sessions may be audio/video recorded for educational use by students with accommodations in this course.
 Recordings will be made available after class.
 Recordings may not be downloaded, redistributed, shared or used beyond this class.

-While recordings will be made, this is not offered as an alternative to attendance.
+Where recordings are made, this is not offered as an alternative to attendance, unless you have an accommodation.
 You are expected to be present during scheduled meeting times.
 Additionally no student may record any classroom activity without express written consent i.e. because the course will be recorded you are not given the permission to do so also.